 The following Japanese travel posters are from the 1930s.
 They were made by the Japanese Government Railways.
 You might want to check out these vintage maps of Japan.

 To download the poster you want, click on the title above.
-A larger image will open in a new tab; you can then print and save that image.
+A larger image will open in a new tab; you can then print or save it.

 The first Japanese travel poster illustrates the natural scenery of the Yamanashi area of Japan.
 The area is a popular tourist destination due to the prefecture’s proximity to Tokyo and great rail connections.

-The Tenryū River Valley is within the Tenryū-Okumikawa Quasi-National Park with the Tenryū-kyō gorges.
-It is a popular tourist destination as it has been classed as a national place of scenic beauty in Japan.
+The Tenryū River Valley is within the Tenryū-Okumikawa Quasi-National Park, which includes the Tenryū-kyō gorges.
+It is a popular tourist destination, having been designated a national scenic beauty spot in Japan.

 This next Japanese travel poster is of Obama in Fukui.